Imanm02/CE474-SW/README.md

 In the "Assignments" folder, you will find the solutions to the three theoretical assignments given during the course.

-## Exams
+## Exam

-In the "Exams" folder, you will find the solutions to the two midterm exams we were given during the course.
+In the "Exam" folder, you will find the solutions to the two midterm exams we were given during the course.

 ## Research